pdenno/pn-draw/README.md

 `(fig :fig-5)`

-You can then connect to this repl (e.g. with `cider-connect`) if you'd like.
+For development of the code, you can then connect to the started repl (e.g. with `cider-connect`).

-Check out the resources/public/PNs/jms directory for example of how to code
+Check out the resources/public/PNs/jms directory for example of how to code a PN as .edn.

+Currently, you can run GSPNs (PNs with non-immediate transitions) manually using `(handle-sim-step!)`.

 ## To Do

 * Finish the interactive stuff in simulate.clj
 * Fix the problem with twitchy arc placement.
+* Allow stepping through untimed PNs.